 Will GXO incur any indebtedness prior Yes.
-In June 2021, GXO entered into a Revolving Credit Agreement providing for an \$800 million unsecured, unsubordinated five-year revolving credit facility.
-Additionally, in July 2021, GXO issued \$800 million of unsecured, unsubordinated notes in two series.
-GXO expects to transfer all or a portion of the net proceeds of the notes and other cash and cash equivalents to XPO, which XPO intends to use to repay existing indebtedness.
-As a result of such transactions, GXO anticipates having approximately \$800 million of outstanding indebtedness upon completion of the distribution (excluding finance leases and intercompany liabilities and any borrowings under the Revolving Credit Facility).
-See "Description of Material Indebtedness" and "Risk Factors-Risks Related to Our Business."
+GXO expects to complete one or more financing transactions before the distribution is completed, with approximately \$[] of the proceeds of such financings expected to be transferred to XPO, which intends to use such proceeds to repay existing indebtedness.
+As a result of such transactions, GXO anticipates having approximately \$[] of indebtedness upon completion of the distribution.
+See "Description of Material Indebtedness" and "Risk Factors" -Risks Related to Our Business.

-Who will be the distribution agent for the distribution and transfer agent and registrar for GXO common stock?
+Who will be the distribution agent for the distribution and transfer agent and registrar for GXO common

 The distribution agent, transfer agent and registrar for the GXO common stock will be Computershare.
-For questions relating to the transfer or mechanics of the stock distribution, you should contact Computershare toll free at (800) 622-6757.
+For questions relating to the transfer or mechanics of the stock distribution, you should contact Computershare toll free at [].